zabertech/zaber-examples/src/microscope_focus_map/least_square_interpolation.md

 ## Fitting a Plane with more than 3 points

 The above example works well if we have exactly 3 points to fit a plane, which has 3 degrees of freedom.
 If we have more than 3 points, then we would want to find a best-fit plane using a least-square fit.
-Extending the above example to have n-points:
+Extending the above example to have p-points:

 $$
     \begin{bmatrix}
         x_0 & y_0 & 1\\
         x_1 & y_1 & 1\\
         \vdots & \vdots & \vdots\\
-        x_n & y_n & 1
+        x_p & y_p & 1
     \end{bmatrix}
     \begin{bmatrix}
         a\\